xuwupeng2000/megegen/README.md

 # Mege.Gen

-ActiveRecord timestamped migrations generator - It knows how to invoke Rails's ActiveRecord generator So you can use Rails Migration Generator without include Rails in your project.
+ActiveRecord timestamped migrations generator - It knows how to invoke Rails's ActiveRecord generator.

+So you can use Rails Migration Generator without include Rails in your project.

 ---

 NOTE: Mege.Gen can only generates ActiveRecord timestamped migrations
----
 NOTE: Please use 0.2.1 and above

 ---

 MegeGen provides two interfaces to Rails's Migration Generator